Regrets - Important for Our Wellbeing

 Regrets Are a Gift

-Regrets are a sign of engaging in your life.
-Asking yourself difficult questions and a willingness to feel the pain.
-All vital to being engaged.
-Feeling the regret so we can process the regret.
-Because bottling it up leads to all kinds of physical and psychological issues.
+Regrets are a sign of engaging in your life, asking yourself difficult questions and a willingness to feel the pain.
+All of this is vital to being engaged and feeling the regret so we can process it because bottling it up leads to all kinds of physical and psychological issues.

 The Image: Shedding — Transformation

-The snake as it sheds it skin symbolizes renewal, transformation, healing.
-In the monotype shown, I used an actual snake skin on the printmaking plate, using it over and over again creating layers and depth.
+The snake, as it sheds its skin, symbolizes renewal, transformation, and healing.
+In the monotype shown, I used actual snake skin on the printmaking plate, repeating the process multiple times to create layers and depth.
 A metaphor for life as we learn and grow, regret and let go, renew and heal.

 Other related articles: